team-vision2020/final-update-md/main.md

 We initially considered a systematic approach using nearest neighbors in a large corpus of knowledge about color distributions of scenes and detected objects, but decided to drop this alternative as the neural nets quickly pulled ahead in performance.
 Adding scene information did further improve performance, however, meaning that as suspected the network did gain knowledge of color distributions for different scenes.
 Initial plans were to construct a voting system over detected object masks, thereby exploiting color distributions of common objects.
 Due to the intractability of MaskRCNN with such a large dataset given our limited resources,  we instead used voting over fixed size patches in our image.
 Similar to how scene information was easily incorporated into the neural network approach, future work could force attention on objects in the scene by adding variable length feature composed of detected objects.
 Another alternative would be to cluster detectable objects by average color distributions and then create a 'bag of objects' fixed length feature that could be added to our input.

-##.
+##identification of the source camera of a given image.
+To identify the source camera, one needs to exploit the noise profiles inherent to a camera and identify that noise profile in the given image.
 There have been several pieces of literature, especially in the field of digital forensics, that attempts to model sensor noise patterns explicitly and build correlations between noise patterns and camera source[^lucas] but have failed to achieve high accuracy.
 However, several several recent works have applied convolutional neural networks to the problem and achieved notable results[^obregon] [^huang] [^kuzin].
 Because the problem space between source camera identification and filter identification is similar, we take the approach of these recent papers and apply it to the context of filter inversion.

 ## Approach